brimdata/zui/docs/Troubleshooting-(v0.25.0+).md

 malware that may reach out to arbitrary network destinations in the name of transmitting sensitive information or providing network channels for nefarious remote logins.
-Of course, the [functionality of Suricata-Update](https://suricata.readthedocs.io/en/suricata-6.0.0/rule-management/suricata-update.html) as described by the OISF is of course quite benign: In its default configuration as it's used by Brimcap/Brim, the network destinations it reaches out to are servers associated with providing the [Emerging Threats Open](https://rules.emergingthreats.net/open/) ruleset.
+Of course, the [functionality of Suricata-Update](https://suricata.readthedocs.io/en/suricata-6.0.0/rule-management/suricata-update.html) as described by the OISF is quite benign: In its default configuration as it's used by Brimcap/Brim, the network destinations it reaches out to are servers associated with providing the [Emerging Threats Open](https://rules.emergingthreats.net/open/) ruleset.